 - Eliminate rules that are old.

-- Design a solution based on master config, GIT, and a build script.
+- Design a solution based on the primary config, GIT, and a build script.

-- Use the master config for all changes.
+- Use the primary config for all changes.
 Using the build script, the configuration can then be built for the correct environment.

 Now it looks great on paper, but you wouldn't change all your release practices without testing it first.
 That's just asking for trouble.
 We had to work on the foundational aspects for one configuration before expanding it to other configurations.

 It sounds simple enough.
 However, the importance is to pick a config that is:

 - Relatively Complex: We needed a config that is relatively complex so that we can test the usage and limitations of PAPI.
 A configuration that is extremely simple may not show any benefit by automation.